poooi/poi/docs/style-guide.md

 # Code style guide

-The document introduces the style guide for codes submited to poi.
-Codes of good and coherent style is friendly to other contributors and yourself in the future.
+This document introduces the style guide for code submitted to poi.
+Good and coherent code style is friendly to other contributors and yourself in the future.
 Please follow them.

 ## Make eslint happy
 poi uses [eslint](http://eslint.org/) as code linter, and is bundled with `.eslintrc.js` conf file.
 Eslint is accessible through [command line](http://eslint.org/docs/user-guide/command-line-interface), or you may try editors with eslint extensions, e.g.